 All Al appointments have the following minimum requirements.
-The course's professor MAY have additional requirements for a specific course.
+The course's instructor MAY have additional requirements for a specific course.

-- Attend ALL sections of the lab/discussion that has been assigned to you - Attend ALL Lectures for the course - Attend Weekly AI meeting - Hold one office hour a week per section you are assigned (2 labs = 2 office hours, 4 discussions = 4 office hours) - Proctoring Exams (You may/will be asked to proctor exams for courses other than the one you are teaching) - Grading (You may be asked to grade exams for courses other than the course you are teaching)
+Attend ALL sections of the lab/discussion that has been assigned to you

+Attend ALL Lectures for the course

+Attend Weekly AI meeting

+Hold one office hour a week per section you are assigned (2 labs = 2 office hours, 4 discussions = 4 office hours)

+Proctoring Exams

+(You may have to proctor exams for courses other than the one you are teaching)

+Grading

+(You may have to grade exams for courses other than the course you are teaching)

-As an Associate Instructor for the chemistry department you have a number of responsibilities.
+As an Associate Instructor for the chemistry department, you have a number of responsibilities.
 These include teaching your classes, holding office hours, attending meetings with your course professor, proctoring exams, and grading your student's assignments.
-In all of these areas you have an obligation to act in the most professional manner possible.
+In all of these areas, you have an obligation to act in the most professional manner possible.
 In a few short months, for many of you, you have gone from student to teacher.
-It's important for you to always treat your students the same way you wanted to be treated when you were in their place.
+It is important for you to treat your students the same way you would want to be treated.

-Your AI position is considered to be a 20 hour a week job.
+Your AI position is a 20-hour a week job.
 Your time in class and office hours count towards that total weekly commitment, as does the time you are expected to be in lecture, AI meetings, and your preparation and grading time.
-If at any time you cannot fulfill a duty that has been assigned to you (an office hour, a proctoring assignment...), it is YOUR responsibility to find a qualified replacement and to let the proper people know who your replacement will be.
+If at any time you cannot fulfill an assignment (an office hour, a proctoring assignment...), it is YOUR responsibility to find a qualified replacement and to let the proper people know whom your replacement will be.